VOCABULARY TRAININGGRAMMAR QUIZZESLISTENING COMPREHENSIONREADING COMPREHENSION

 Instagram Facebook Twitter Youtube

-Designed to teach you accounting, bookkeeping, and other vocabulary for financial record keeping, while polishing your grammar skills.
+An exercise to help you learn & practice accounting, bookkeeping, and other vocabulary for financial record keeping, while polishing your grammar skills.
 Although it's meant for ESL students, it'll be useful to anyone who wants to practice this specialized vocabulary.

 1. A statement of _________________ helps you keep track of your business's finances.